Dimetrodon: Early 20th century descriptions

-In the first few decades of the 20th century, American paleontologist E. C. Case authored many studies on Dimetrodon and described several new species.
+In the first few decades of the 20th century, American paleontologists E. C. Case authored many studies on Dimetrodon and described several new species.
 He received funding from the Carnegie Institution for his study of many Dimetrodon specimens in the collections of the American Museum of Natural History and several other museums.
 Many of these fossils had been collected by Cope but had not been thoroughly described, as Cope was known for erecting new species on the basis of only a few bone fragments.

 Beginning in the late 1920s, paleontologist Alfred Romer restudied many Dimetrodon specimens and named several new species.
 In 1940, Romer coauthored a large study with Llewellyn Ivor Price called "Review of the Pelycosauria" in which the species of Dimetrodon named by Cope and Case were reassessed.
 Most of the species names considered valid by Romer and Price are still used today.